THEMES AND TRACKS

 Chair: Professor Arian van Asten Co-chair: Associate Professor Simon Dunne

 MFS / CLHC, Univ. of Amsterdam, The Netherlands NFC, Sweden

 Routed in a single science domain the actual application of chemistry in a forensic setting is very diverse.
 Various forensic expertise areas focus on the criminal misuse of chemical knowledge and products (drugs, explosives and ignitable liquids and fire debris analysis).
 Other forensic experts specialize in the chemical characterization of microtraces such as fibers, glass, paint and gunshot residues that are often generated and exchanged during incidents and can constitute important evidence linking individuals to crime scenes and criminal activities.
 Finally, chemistry is applied in the laboratory to assist the forensic investigation, for instance to visualize latent traces such as fingermarks.
-At the EAFS 2022 conference Chemistry sub-tracks have been defined according to forensic expertise area.
-A sub-track structure that is in line with how chemistry expertise is typically organized in forensic institutes will make it convenient for participants to submit their work and attend sessions of their interest.
-These areas are well known to the forensic scientists and do not need further explanation.
+At EAFS 2022 the Chemistry sub-tracks have been defined according to forensic area, reflecting how chemistry expertise is typically organized in forensic institutes.

 - Gunshot Residues (GSR)